yinglinglow/yinglinglow.github.io/blog/_posts/2019-03-28-chinese-df.md

 ---
 layout: post
-title: "Parse PDFs using Tabula"
+title: "Working with Chinese in Pandas"
 date: 2019-03-28
 ---